 Signage used to notify visitors and staff at entrance

-- Signs will be posted that states everyone must wear a mask and has the school number and nurse’s number to call if they need curbside or phone service.
+Signs will be posted that states everyone must wear a mask and has the school phone number and nurse’s phone number to call if they need curbside or phone service

 - Gloves will be used by health office staff for all physical contact with students and staff and for all treatments and procedures.
 Hands will be washed and gloves changed between students and staff.